-Resolution 16, the Waiver Resolution, which will be proposed as an ordinary resolution, seeks Independent Shareholders' approval of a waiver of the obligation that could arise on the Concert Party to make a general offer for the entire issued share capital of the Company as a result of purchases by the Company of Ordinary Shares pursuant to the Authority to Make Market Purchases.
+Resolution 16, the Waiver Resolution, which will be proposed as an ordinary resolution, seeks Independent Shareholders' approval on a poll of a waiver of the obligation that could arise on the Concert Party to make a general offer for the entire issued share capital of the Company as a result of purchases by the Company of Ordinary Shares pursuant to the Authority to Make Market Purchases.

 The Panel has ruled that a group of Ordinary Shareholders is deemed to form a concert party for the purposes of the Takeover Code.
-As at the Latest Practicable Date, these shareholders, being Cayzer Trust, the Concert Party Directors, the Employee Share Trust, the directors of Cayzer Trust and other members of the wider Cayzer family, between them were interested in 26,835,749 Ordinary Shares, representing approximately 48.46 per cent. of the shares carrying voting rights of the Company.
+As at the Latest Practicable Date, these shareholders, being Cayzer Trust, the Concert Party Directors, the Employee Share Trust, the directors of Cayzer Trust and other members of the wider Cayzer family, details of whom are disclosed in paragraph 5 of Part III of this document, between them were interested in 26,830,170 Ordinary Shares, representing approximately 48.45 per cent. of the shares carrying voting rights of the Company.
 The Concert Party's highest percentage of shares carrying voting rights held in the 12 months prior to the Latest Practicable Date was approximately 48.46 per cent.